 The updated BAF for 2023/24 is available at Appendix 1.
-The BAF is monitored through the Executive Committee before submission to the Audit Committee to give oversight to the controls.
+The BAF is monitored through the Quality and Safety and Executive Committees before submission to the Audit Committee to give oversight to the controls.
+For the next cycle the Finance, Performance and Investment Committee will also review the BAF.